aubreyrjones/mutagen/README.md

 ## I thought it was self-contained.

 That is not a question, but I take your point.
-I'm doing my best to define everything in the core rulebooks as clearly as I can.
+I'm doing my best to define everything in the core playbooks as clearly as I can.
 But given the extreme space constraints, I usually only get 1 shot at defining a concept.
-While I've tried to pick framing and style so that most people understand what I'm writing, I know my framing can't work for everybody.
-These FAQs are requests I've received for clarification from some portion of players, but not so many that I want to revise the section.
+While I've tried to pick framing and style so that most people understand what I'm writing, I know my description can't work for everybody.
+These FAQs are requests I've received for clarification from some portion of players, but not so many that I want to revise the rules themselves--or maybe I just haven't thought of a better solution.

 ## What's with the dice symbols (⚅⚅, ⚃⚅, etc.)?